toddbranch/ECE382/notes/L13/index.md

 There are additional registers that control other characteristics of GPIO, but we'll stick with these for now.

-Let's say I wanted to configure P1.0-3 to be output and P1.4-7 to be input.
-Code would look like this:
+Let's use this to write a program that controls the onboard LEDs on our launchpad with the onboard push button:
 ```
-mov.b   #0b00001111, &P1DIR
+                    bis.b  #BIT0|BIT6, &P1DIR

-; drive P1.0-3 all high
-bis.b   #0b00001111, &P1OUT
+                    bis.b  #BIT3, &P1OUT

-; this would work also
+                    bis.b  #BIT3, &P1REN
+                    bic.b  #BIT3, &P1DIR

+check_btn:          bit.b  #BIT3, &P1IN
+                    jz            set_lights
-mov.b   #0xff, &P1OUT
+                    bic.b  #BIT0|BIT6, &P1OUT

-; read from P1.4-7 to a register
-mov.b   &P1IN, r5
+                    jmp           check_btn
+set_lights:         bis.b  #BIT0|BIT6, &P1OUT
+                    jmp           check_btn
 ```

+Issues with LEDs and push button - buttons are mechanical, so there are bouncing issues.
+Will discuss next time.

 **PITFALL!**
 ```
     mov.b   #0xff, P1DIR        ; PC-relative addressing is a **bad idea** for addressing peripheral registers
 ```

 Since you have complete control, GPIO is infinitely flexible.
 If the MCU you're using lacks a peripheral implementing a certain protocol and it's impractical to get one that has it, it's always possible to bit-bang the protocol.
 That involves driving GPIO to achieve the individual bits you need to communicate.